 In an echo stress test, your doctor uses an echocardiogram to create images of the heart before and after you exercise on a treadmill.
 Your doctor then compares results of the echocardiograms to identify areas where blood isn’t flowing properly after the heart rate is increased.
-The doctor uses an EKG to monitor heart rate during the test.
+The doctor uses an EKG to monitor heart rate and rhythm during the test.

-Advanced cardiac ambulatory telemetry is a series of EKG tests that record the heart rhythm for a period of time, from 24 hours to up to 4 weeks, if needed.
+Advanced cardiac ambulatory telemetry is a series of EKG tests that record the heart rhythm for a period of time, from 24 hours up to 4 weeks, if needed.
 It can help detect any changes in heart rhythm that may not be revealed during a standard EKG.